jordan4ibanez/Infdev/README.md

 ### some design decisions:

+item entity can have an animation where it just spins and moves a bone.
+Then another entity can be mounted to it as a visual

 I think it would be cool if the game had runescape skills bolted in

 so like you cut trees: (woodcutting)